cass9918/sprints-agile-devops-app/README.md

 View the Requirements doc for project specifications.
 This is the final doc (there were 3 versions).
 Update: Got an email from the professor declaring this the best project of CS 506 (Software Engineering) this semester (Spring 2023) and potentially overrall.

-I'm excited to be able to share this with people!
-I don't see an everyday use for this but after completing docker instructions anyone can clone and run the entire app with detailed instructions.
-Email me at sjain85@wisc.edu to work with me on my next project much bigger and better than this!